southside-chillers/southside.chillers.online/southside/content/chapters/the-matriarch-and-the-handmaiden.md

 “And books are your favorite!
 An unlikely gift from an orc god,” says Galadriel.

 “Yes.
 He doesn’t quite understand, but he knows I am particular about my books,” says Hanamir.
 “I told him Shargaas is attacking the moon.
 He didn’t know, and he was displeased.
 I asked him what we can do to help.
-His advice was to kill the priestess, Kazna, and not to trust Tiamat.”
+His advice was to kill the priestess, Cazna, and not to trust Tiamat.”

 “The dragon god?” says Harlan.
 “That’s not one of our orbs.”